Belding's ground squirrel: Physical description

 The Belding's ground squirrel is medium-sized with "a relatively short tail, short limbs, and small ears".
-It has a gray pelage become more cinnamon at the underside and reddish-brown on the back.
+It has a gray pelage that becomes more cinnamon at the underside and reddish-brown on the back.
 Its body length is 230 to 300 mm.
 The tail is 44 to 76 mm and is bushy but also flattened.
-The distal hairs of the tail have three color bands, one black, one white and one red.
+The distal hairs of the tail have three color bands, one black, one white, and one red.
 On average, the ground squirrel weighs 290 g.
 Its feet are covered in little to no hair.
 Compared to other ground squirrel species, its cheek pouches are moderate in size.

 Ecology

 Range and habitat

 Being native to the northwestern United States, the Belding's ground squirrel ranges covers northeastern Oregon and part of Washington, north California, southwestern Idaho, north and central Nevada and northwestern Utah.
 These animals are most abundant at higher altitudes, occurring in alpine and subalpine meadows.
 They also inhabit sagebrush flats, brush/grass habitats and cultivated areas at lower elevations.
 The grounds squirrels are largely restricted to open areas with enough fresh vegetation and water.
-They do not live in dense forests, tall grasses, rocky slopes or thick shrubbery as they cannot watch for predators.
-In addition they do not prefer grass that is too short as they cannot hide from predators.
+They do not live in dense forests, tall grasses, rocky slopes, or thick shrubbery, as they cannot watch for predators.
+In addition, they do not prefer grass that is too short, as they cannot hide from predators.

 Food and feeding

 Belding's ground squirrels have a largely herbivorous diet.
-However they will also eat insects, carrion, other vertebrates, and even other conspecifics.
+However, they will also eat insects, carrion, other vertebrates, and even other ground squirrels.
 They mostly eat flowers and seeds.
-They also eat nuts, grains, roots, bulbs, mushrooms and green vegetation.
+They also eat nuts, grains, roots, bulbs, mushrooms, and green vegetation.
 Belding's ground squirrels do not keep food in caches.
-Instead they store fat reserves.
+Instead, they store fat reserves.
 As such, the ground squirrels eat large quantities of food before hibernation, doubling their body weight.
 They spend as much as 40% of the summer eating.
 When eating, the ground squirrel feeds itself with its front paws while standing on its back paws.

 Hibernation

 Belding's ground squirrels hibernate at different times, depending on the sex and age of the individual and the altitude of their environment.
 Adult males go into hibernation between late July and early September when at higher altitudes.
 Females may follow them in late September, depending on the elevation.
-Juveniles follow their parent into hibernation with juvenile females first going when they are 13 weeks old and males when they are 10 weeks old.
+Juveniles follow their parent into hibernation, with juvenile females first going when they are 13 weeks old and males when they are 10 weeks old.
 They enter when the grasses begin to dry and turn brown, thus avoiding the hot, dry, late-summer famine.

 The ground squirrels hibernate in burrow chambers called hibernacula.
 Males hibernate alone while females tend to hibernate together.
 The time in which ground squirrel emerge from their hibernation also depends on different factors.
-At lower elevations, males emerge relatively synchronously in February, while at higher elevations they emerge at the end of April.
+At lower elevations, males emerge relatively synchronously in February, while at higher elevations, they emerge at the end of April.
 Females emerge later than males, and their emergence is spread over several weeks.